Culture of London: Cultural influence

 Because of its history and fame, London has frequently been depicted in various forms of media.
-As such, cultural tourism is growing as London became the second most visited city in the world in 2017, and many travellers come here to enjoy the British way of living.
+As such, cultural tourism is growing as London became the second most visited city in the world in 2017, and many travellers come to the capital to enjoy the British way of living.
 Culture tourism generates £3.2 billion per year for London's economy and supports around 80,000 jobs.
 This is why London has recently been promoted as a cultural centre to attract a greater amount of tourists, and compete with cities such as Tokyo, Paris and New York.